BeeMou-Analyze/Capstone_Project/README.md

 ### Exploratory Data Analysis
 ---
-In this EDA we would be trying to analyze the data gotten from Kaggle to get an insight into ZECH bank credit facility operations and performance across India.
+In this EDA we would be trying to analyze the data gotten from Kaggle to get an insight into Bank ZECH India credit facility operations and performance across India.
 Hence, we would be answering questions like;
 1. What are the credit card products offered by ZECH and which contributes the most to its revenue?
-2. What is ZECH customer base accross the country?
+2. What is Bank ZECH customer base accross the country?
 3. What is the spend and repayment pattern of its customers?
 4. How has the business been performing from 2004 to 205?
 5. Which age group and employment segment contributes the most to revenue?